 Nutmeg is mainly for investors in the UK; however, some non-UK residents can also create accounts as long as they maintain a UK bank account and hold a British Passport.
 US citizens can no longer create new accounts due to complications with the tax law.
 However, existing US-based accounts are allowed.

 To get started, first, look at the available portfolio options.
 Once you find one that fits your investing style, click the “invest now” button on the website’s homepage.
 You will need to choose your account type.
 The options are:

 - Stocks and shares ISA

 - Personal pension

-Once you select your account type, you will need to take a short survey to help determine the risk tolerance setting for your portfolio.
+Once you select your account type, you must take a short survey to help determine the risk tolerance setting for your portfolio.
 The questions will cover how much you plan to invest, your intended length of investing, the reasons you are investing, the amount you plan to deposit upfront, as well as monthly if any.

 The onboarding process is very smooth and intuitive.
-Once you identify your deposit levels and investment horizons, consider your choice of a hands-on portfolio that is managed by a human team or one that is automated.
+Once you identify your deposit levels and investment horizons, consider your choice of a hands-on portfolio managed by a human team or automated.
 Fees will vary depending on the tier and style of management you choose.

-The final page has a slider that lets you choose your risk & reward level ranging from low to high.
-The increments are separated into five segments starting at cautious and ending at adventurous.
+The final page has a slider that lets you choose your risk & reward level, ranging from low to high.
+The increments are separated into five segments: cautious and adventurous.
 What you choose will influence the asset allocations within your investment tier.

 See Related: How to Measure Social Impact (Step-By-Step Guide)